cmse822/cmse822.github.io/index.md

 The coursework consists of a combination of reading assignments and problem sets.
 We will discuss the problems in class, so come ready to present your solutions to the class---you will be evaluated on your in-class participation.
 Because we discuss the problems in class, it is important to have your assignment done on time.

 The homework will often consist of writing and running code.
 As such, all assignments will be handed out and turned in via git repositories on the course's [GitHub Classroom](site.github.repo).
 The git history of your assignments should demonstrate the originality of your work.

+No rule of scholarly activity is more important than giving proper credit to the contributions of others.
+Although you are free to consult with classmates while working on assignments, you must explicitly acknowledge them by name and indicate their contributions in the final write-up.

+Code duplication....

 ### In-class work